|

 STILL CRAZY AFTER THE WORLD CUP

-I am STILL on the road and haven't been home since before the World Cup
+I am STILL on the road and haven't been home since before the

 Final.
 Things are still crazy.
 I am still looking at all the questions sent